charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 Summary of what we are going to do:

 1. First we create two markdown files.
 Attach these files to your assignment when you submit it.
-1. Now create two html files from the markdown files.
+1. Create two html files from the markdown files.
 Save them to disk.
-1. Also create two blank pages in your Google Site.
+1. Create two blank pages in your Google Site.
-1. Open up one of your HTML files in a text editor such as geany.
+1. Preview the markdown in Atom and block copy the output.
-1. To open up the Google Site HTML editor, select the HTML doo-hickey from the Control bar in your Google Site.
+1. Open the Google Site pages and paste in a copy of your rendred Markdown into a Text Boxes.
-1. Copy and Paste the HTML from your text editor (geany) to the HTML editor on your Google Site.
-One file on each page.</li>
-1. Save your work in Google Sites.</li>
+1. Publish your work in Google Sites.</li>
-1. Provide links to both pages you created on your Google site</li>
+1. In Atom, also save the markdown as HTML.
+Place the HTML and your markdown in your Repository.</li>
 1. Turn in the assignment.</li>

 An old, funky, out of date, silent video that might still be helpful when you are learning markdown: